paulczar/cicd-helmfile/README.md

 ### Configure cert-manager

-Edit the file `../envs/cicd/cert-manager/cluster-issuer.yaml` and change the email address and project for both Issuers.
-The rest should be okay.
+Edit the file `../envs/cicd/cert-manager/cluster-issuer.yaml` and change the email address and access key for both Issuers.

 Create a namespace for cert-manager to run in: